CUPUM/cupum.github.io/_posts/2023-03-10-research_day_inclusion.md

 IA et Finance Durable: Patricia Gautrin – Algora Lab L’éthique de l’intelligence artificielle: Martin Gibert – CRÉ

-Email: cassandre.chatonnier@umontreal.ca

 This event takes place thanks to the support from the New Frontiers in Research Fund and the Sid Lee Architecture Fund.